The-Z-Labs/bof-launcher/README.md

 This project provides:

 1. [bof-launcher](#bof-launcher-library) - programming library for BOF management
-2. [z-beac0n](#z-beac0n) - a custom-built stage-1 (pre-C2) solution engineered with small footprint, stealth and modularity in mind
+2. [z-beac0n](#z-beac0n) - a custom-written stage-1 (pre-C2) solution engineered with small footprint, stealth and modularity in mind
 3. [Z-Labs BOFs collection](#z-Labs-bofs-collection) - growing collection of OS-specific and cross-platform BOFs handy to use during red teaming

 # bof-launcher library